 Unless you configure your FTP server differently, you will normally set your command channel to use FTP port 21.
 The FTP port you'll use for the data channel, on the other hand, can differ depending on which data transfer mode you choose.
 If you choose active mode, then the data channel will normally be FTP port 20.
 But if you choose passive mode, then the port that will be used will be a random port.

 Note that the FTP ports we are referring to up to this point are only the ports on the server side.
-We'll include client-side FTP ports in our discussion in a short while.
+We'll include client-side FTP ports later in this article.

 Active Mode FTP